shepherd-06/MetaPriv/README.md

 	- Input the password you created on the first run.
 	- Choose desired privacy level and click start.
 5. With Chrome it will always log in.

-No exe for Windows since pyinstaller doesn't seem to work properly...

 ## Code description:
 Consists of 4 files: